FoA-game/FonBay/EP1/stories.md

 All of this would not have been possible without Mirai Fon—the leading cybernetic manufacturer in Fon Bay.
 This company endowed both the Silver Phantom and every individual with the freedom and power to defy their destinies.
 From functional enhancements like artificial nerves and exoskeletal frames to advanced military-grade equipment like high-temperature blades and high-energy particle emitters, Mirai Fon has made this empowering technology accessible to the masses.

 As a member of Fon Bay, you possess the right to arm yourself with any weapon, a liberty that also serves as a responsibility to protect your loved ones and yourself.
 Due to maladaptations to mechanized enhancements or mishandled consciousness expansions, episodes of cyberpsychosis rampage have occurred multiple times, with these deranged individuals potentially wielding extremely dangerous weapons capable of causing immense destruction in mere moments.
 In the face of these unhinged adversaries, the weaponry and equipment provided by Mirai Fon are your assured safeguards.

+In a world fraught with danger, only power can protect you.